AlexanderLyon/Illustrator-Scripts/README.md

 # Illustrator-Scripts
-Automation scripts for Adobe Illustrator CC
+Useful scripts for automating processes in Adobe Illustrator CC